Semantic Self-Distillation for Language Model Uncertainty: Methods

-\subsection{Prompt and Answer Representations}
+\subsubsection{Prompt and Answer Representations}

-Given a user prompt $x$ of length $T$, we extract hidden states directly from the base language model.
+Given a user prompt $x_{1:T}$ of length $T$, we extract hidden states directly from the base language model.
 Let $\mathbf{h}_t^{(\ell)} \in \mathbb{R}^{d}$ denote the hidden state at layer $\ell$ for token position $t$.
 We utilize the representation of the \emph{final token} of the prompt extracted from a single specific layer $\ell^*$:

 The layer index $\ell^*$ is treated as a hyperparameter.
-In practice, we estimate the optimal $\ell^*$ by identifying the layer most predictive of the model's semantic uncertainty, as detailed in Section~\ref{sec:experiments}.
+In practice, we estimate the optimal $\ell^*$ by identifying the layer most predictive of the model's semantic uncertainty, as explained in Appendix~\ref{sec:layer-selection}.

-For the answer, we apply a specialist embedding model to the generated sequence to obtain the semantic representation (see Section \ref{sec:experiments} for model details).
-To improve training efficiency and focus on the principal axes of semantic variation, we apply Principal Component Analysis (PCA) to the target embeddings $\mathbf{z}$.
-We fit the PCA transformation on the flattened set of stochastic training completions.
+For the answer, we apply a specialist embedding model $\Phi$ to the generated sequence $y_{1:L}$ to obtain the semantic representation, $\mathbf{z}=\Phi(y_{1:L})$, with full model details provided in Section \ref{sec:experiments_models_datasets}.
+To improve training efficiency and focus on the principal axes of semantic variation, we also apply Principal Component Analysis (PCA) to reduce the dimensionality of the target embeddings $\mathbf{z}$.